marvel-nccr/ansible-role-aiidalab/README.md

 An ansible role that installs the [Materials Cloud](www.materialscloud.org) AiiDA Lab components.

+The AiiDA Lab server can be launched either by running the `/usr/local/bin/aiida-aiidalab` executable in the terminal, or double-clicking on the AiiDa Lab desktop short-cut (when installed on a non-headless VM).

-This role is dependent on the https://github.com/marvel-nccr/ansible-role-aiida, for installing the initial aiida and jupyter environments, and also nodejs should be installed independently.
+This role is dependent on the [marvel-nccr.aiida](https://github.com/marvel-nccr/ansible-role-aiida) role, for installing the initial aiida and jupyter environments, and also nodejs should be installed independently.

 ## Installation